State Machines

 | Wave classification | Swarm | packages/dogfood-swarm/ | Cross-wave dedup of findings within a dogfood-swarm run |

 These do not share a state; a record being accepted says nothing about a finding being accepted, and a finding being accepted says nothing about a wave classifier seeing it as recurring vs unverified.
+An agent_run being complete says nothing about whether its findings have been promoted in the intelligence layer.

 1. Record classification (ingest layer)